djhunter67/computational_physics_rs/README.md

 `Computational Physics` by Mark Newman copyrighted in 2013

 ## Info
 This book is written for `Python`.
-I am completing the equations in Rust.
+I am completing the equations in Rust, just for fun.